为您找到"

 Thee, thou, and thine (or thy) are Early Modern English second person singular pronouns.Thou is the subject form (nominative), thee is the object form, and thy/thine is the possessive form..
 Before they all merged into the catch-all form you, English second person pronouns distinguished between nominative and objective, as well as between singular and plural (or formal):

-Learn how to use the archaic personal pronouns thou, thee, thy, thine and ye in Middle English and modern fiction.
+Learn how to use the archaic personal pronouns thou, thee, thy, thine and ye in old, high-fantasy or historic fiction.
 See examples, grammar rules and etymology of these words.

 Thee is an old form of you, used when speaking to one person.
 Learn how to pronounce thee and see translations in different languages.